davidwrede/chef-web-docs-1/step_resource/step_resource_service_use_variable.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_service_use_variable

-The following example shows how to install the |crond app| application using two resources and a variable:
+The following example shows how to install the crond application using two resources and a variable:

 .. code-block:: ruby